Seen Lee

 Seen Lee (born 15 November 1982) is an Australian weightlifter.
 She won a bronze medal at the 2002 Commonwealth Games and a silver at the 2010 Commonwealth Games.
 She represented Australia in weightlifting at the 2012 Summer Olympics.

 Personal

 Lee was born on 15 November 1982 in Melbourne, Victoria and continues to reside in the city.
-She attended Donvale Primary School, before going to high school at The MacRobertson Girls' High School.
-She attended RMIT from 2000 to 2004, where she earned a Bachelor of Engineering.
+She attended Donvale Primary School, before going to high school at The Mac.Robertson Girls' High School.
+She attended RMIT University from 2000 to 2004, where she earned a Bachelor of Engineering.
 She works full-time as mining engineer, for a company that accommodates her competition schedule.

 Lee is 160 cm tall and weighs 58 kg.

 Weightlifting

 Lee is a weightlifter competing in the 58 kg — Women event.
 She is a member of the Hawthorn Weightlifting Club and bases her training in Melbourne.
 She was coached by Martin Leach from 1999 to 2001, then changed coaches in 2001 to Anthony Dove who continued to be her coach going into the 2012 Summer Olympics.

 Lee holds several Australian women's weightlifting records.
 In the women's 53 kg snatch, she set a record of 78 kg on 14 December 2002, and 162 in the total lift on 31 July 2002.
 She has three records in the women's 58 kg class, 96 kg in the snatch on 20 December 2008, 112 kg in the clean and jerk on 20 December 2008, and 208 kg in the total event on 20 December 2008.
 In the 63 kg women's class, she set a record of 93 kg on 20 September 2008 in the snatch event, 110 kg on 20 September 2008 in the clean and jerk, and 203 kg in the total event on 20 September 2008.
 In 2008, she set a Commonwealth snatch record.
 In 2008, she was the top female athlete in the Sinclair ranking system.

 Lee has represented Australia in international competitions for ten years.
 In 2002, she was the first woman to earn a Commonwealth Games medal in weightlifting when she earned a bronze medal in the 53 kg featherweight division for the snatch, clean and jerk and combined events.
 She missed the 2006 Commonwealth Games due to a 2 year suspension for doping, namely furosemide.
 She won Australia's first medal, a silver medal in the 58 kg women's event, at the 2010 Commonwealth Games.
 Despite a total lift of 192 kg, she missed out on gold by 5 kg to Indian lifter Renu Bala Chanu Yumnam.